-How to help your child rekindle friendships at any age
+How to help your child make and rekindle friendships at any age

 Childhood friendships are key for mental and physical health.
-Preschool friendships help children develop social and emotional skills, feel a sense of belonging, and decrease stress.
+But friends come and go as a child ages, as they keep some longstanding relationships, makes new ones, and lose some.
+No matter the age and circumstance, friendships help children develop social and emotional skills, feel a sense of belonging, and decrease stress.

 Elementary school friendships

-It may take a couple of playdates before preschool and elementary-age children begin to feel comfortable with peers and friends.
-If your child continues to have difficulty connecting with old friends, or with making new ones, try to listen closely and adapt to their needs.
+Now that most children are back in school, they should feel comfortable with peers and friends at school and playdates.
+If your child has difficulty connecting with old friends, or with making new ones, try to listen closely and adapt to their needs.

 “Focus on helping the child try different strategies to figure out what works,” Luff says.